scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Path Splicing {#path-splicing}

-In a path-splicing attack, an adversary (either controlling an AS or an end host) takes valid hop fields of multiple path segments and splices them together to obtain a new valid path.
+In a path-splicing attack, an adversary (either controlling an AS or an endpoint) takes valid hop fields of multiple path segments and splices them together to obtain a new valid path.
 However, SCION’s MAC-chaining mechanism prevents from this kind of attacks and makes it impossible to combine hop fields of multiple segments.
 For details, see [](#auth-chained-macs).

 ## Other Data-Plane Security Risks

-Besides trying to violate the path authorization property, adversaries can also attempt to manipulate forwarding itself in the data plane.
+Besides trying to violate the path authorization property, adversaries can also attempt to manipulate the forwarding process itself.
 The adversary can be either off- or on-path.
 Both cases are described here.

 ### On-Path Attacks

 In the case of an on-path attack, the attacker sits in the middle between the source endpoint and the destination endpoint and is able to intercept the data packets that are being forwarded.
-Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header, thus forcing the packets to travel along paths that bring the attacker specific advantages.
+Possible on-path attacks in the data plane are modifications of the SCION path header and SCION address header, thus forcing the packets to travel along paths that may bring the attacker specific advantages.
 The following subsections provide more details on this kind of on-path data plane attacks.

 An on-path adversary can also always simply drop packets.
 As it is almost impossible to offer protection against this type of attack, it is not further described here.

 **Note:**<br>
 For more information on the SCION path header, see [](#path-header).<br>